bitmand/utterson/README.md

 # Utterson

 Utterson is your friendly frontend/web editor for [Jekyll][jekyll] sites.
+Gabriel John Utterson is a loyal friend of Dr. Jekyll in the story: [Strange Case of Dr Jekyll and Mr Hyde][strange-case]

 It is in a **very early state** at this point, please read about the features and the roadmap further down in this document.